Republican Group To Run Ad Urging GOP To ‘Stand Up’ To Donald Trump’s ‘Abuse Of Power’

 “They knew what we were doing and why.
 Everyone was in the loop.
 It was no secret,” Sondland told Congress.

-The ad also features Trump ally and South Carolina Senator Lindsey Graham contradicting himself, going back and forth between claiming that Trump having a quid pro quo deal with Ukraine would be “very disturbing,” and defending the president.
+The ad also features Trump ally and South Carolina Sen. Lindsey Graham contradicting himself, going back and forth between claiming that Trump having a quid pro quo deal with Ukraine would be “very disturbing,” and defending the president.

 According to Sarah Longwell, Republican for the Rule of Law’s executive director, the group believes that the GOP needs to stand up to the president in order to defend the Constitution.